Moving to Belize – Here’s What You Need To Know (2023 Update)

 Apart from skating, (jet)skiing, and dog mushing, you probably don’t want to hear about winter, especially when the weather forecast calls for temperatures below 20 degrees Fahrenheit.
 This is why our weather is so attractive, with a stable sub-tropical climate averaging 84 degrees year round.

 The weather is made for sleeveless shirts, Bahamas shorts, and slippers (you can totally ditch your long jeans and thick coats!).
 In recent years, our rainy season which runs from June to November has seen dryer spells than usual, and rainfall doesn’t necessarily result in flash floods and landslides.
-Our hurricane season runs from June to November also, without one to report for the last several years, thankfully.
+Our hurricane season runs from June to November, and rains are expected during these months.

 Proximity to the USA & Canada makes moving to Belize attractive